acuminous/yup-by-example/README.md

 Now repeated runs should generate exactly the same data sets.

 ## Caveats
-Not all Yup validations can be reliably generated.
+- Not all Yup validations can be reliably generated.
 For example there is nothing in the described schema that can be used to determine if `lowercase` or `uppercase` is required.
 With `strict` validation, this could cause problems.
 It's likely there there may also be issues with references and conditional validation.

+- Lazy schemas are not supported

 ## Troubleshooting
 ```